A look at lame-duck bills that Snyder has signed, vetoed

-Michigan Gov. Rick Snyder on Thursday is expected to take action on more measures passed during the Legislature's frenetic lame-duck session.
+Michigan Gov. Rick Snyder on Friday is expected to act on more measures passed during the Legislature's frantic lame-duck session.

-All told, the term-limited Republican has signed more than 100 bills and vetoed four that were approved after the November election.
+All told, the term-limited Republican has signed more than 150 bills and vetoed 15 that were approved after the November election.

 $20 for 365 Days of Unlimited Digital Access